Azizultra32/aiwebdash-macair1/README.md

    ```bash
    bash .codex/setup.sh
    ```
    Verify that dependencies are present by running the preflight script:

    ```bash
    npm run preflight
    ```

+   After setup finishes, HTTP access persists for tools like `curl` and `gh`, but Git network operations are no longer allowed.

 3. Create a `.env` file by copying `.env.example` and updating the values for your environment.